Julppe/wildfire-real-time-segmentation/README.md

 ![Real-time Segmentation Trained by Larger Teacher Models overview](sam_guided_seg.png)

-Code for the Detecting Wildfires on UAVs with Real-time Segmentation Trained by Larger Teacher Models.
+Code for [Detecting Wildfires on UAVs with Real-time Segmentation Trained by Larger Teacher Models](https://arxiv.org/pdf/2408.10843).
 To recreate results from the paper go to [Quick Start](#quick-start) after [Installation](#installation).
 Currently only a portion of the data is available.
 The rest will be available at a later date.

 ## Results and checkpoints